Accessory dwelling units (ADU’s)

 ADU’s can assume different forms including basement apartments, converted garages or new structures detached from a primary residence.

-• Bring in rental income that helps cover housing costs for both first-time homebuyers and long-time Alexandrians at risk of being priced out of the city;
+Bring in rental income that helps cover housing costs for

 Permit ADUs City-Wide: